imagej/imagej.github.io/pages/Granulometric_Filtering.md

 This plugin and technique is described by its author (and colleagues) in the following paper, where more documentation can be found:

-{% include citation last='Prodanov' first='D.' last2='Heeroma' first2='J.' last3='Marani' first3='E.' title='Automatic morphometry of synaptic boutons of cultured cells using granulometric analysis of digital images' journal='Journal of Neuroscience Methods' volume='151' pages='168-177' year='2006' PMID='16157388' %}
+{% include citation last='Prodanov ' first='D. ' last2='Heeroma ' first2='J. ' last3='Marani ' first3='E. ' title='Automatic morphometry of synaptic boutons of cultured cells using granulometric analysis of digital images ' journal='Journal of Neuroscience Methods ' volume='151 ' pages='168-177 ' year='2006 ' PMID='16157388 ' %}

 Image:Gran\_an\_example\_1.png|Original segmented image Image:Gran\_an\_example\_2.png|Selecting blobs of radius 10 to 12 px Image:Gran\_an\_example\_3.png|Selecting blobs of radius 5 to 7 px Image:Gran\_an\_example\_4.png|The three images merged